FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-This will return the following response (some fields are omitted).
+This will return the response (some fields are omitted):

 ```json
 {